Gaius Gracchus: Second tribunate (122 BC)

-Either after re-election to a second tribunate or during the second tribunate itself, he passed a law to transfer the jury pool on corruption courts (quaestio de repetundis) to the equestrians.
-This law, however, "merely reallocated influence from one section of the elite to another" and "did not 'democratise' [the repetundae court] merely hand[ing] control to non-senatorial members of the elite".
+Either after re-election to a second tribunate or during the second tribunate itself, he passed a law to transfer the jury pool in corruption courts (quaestio de repetundis) to the equestrians.
+This law, however, "merely reallocated influence from one section of the elite to another" and "did not 'democratise' [the repetundae court], merely hand[ing] control to non-senatorial members of the elite".
 This law also substantially changed Roman criminal procedure by allowing the allies to prosecute (both directly and through an intermediary) ex-magistrates for corruption.

 The difficulty of finding enough land in Italy for resettlement – as taking land from the Italian allies was politically impossible as it would have "wrought serious damage to their interests" – led Gaius and his allies to pursue both Italian and foreign colonisation programmes.
-An ally of Gaius Gracchus', Gaius Rubrius, as part of the Gracchan programme, successfully carried a law to establish a colony at Carthage.
+An ally of Gaius Gracchus, Gaius Rubrius, as part of the Gracchan programme, successfully carried a law to establish a colony at Carthage.
 One of the other tribunes in this year, Marcus Livius Drusus, countered Gaius and Rubrius' programme by proposing twelve colonies of three thousand needy families each, with allotments of land free from rent.
 Drusus' proposals passed also, but "came to nothing"; regardless, the passage led to establishment of a series of three-man boards to manage the various colonisation programmes.
 Supposedly, these proposals from Livius Drusus were brought at the prompting of the senate, which sought to find someone else to rival Gracchus' popularity.

 Gaius also proposed, in probably two citizenship bills, giving citizenship to the Latins and Latin rights to Italian allies.
 Gaius' rationale may have been related to the land reform measures: